-The Directors consider that the Company's ultimate controlling party is LBG which is the parent undertaking of the largest group to consolidate these financial statements.
-Copies of the consolidated annual report and financial statements of LBG may be obtained from the LBG registered office at The Mound, Edinburgh, EH1 1YZ or downloaded via www.lloydsbankinggroup.com.
+The Directors consider that the Company's ultimate controlling party is LBG, which is the parent undertaking of the largest group to consolidate these financial statements.
+Copies of the consolidated annual report and financial statements of LBG may be obtained from its registered office at The Mound, Edinburgh, EH1 1YZ or downloaded via www.lloydsbankinggroup.com.

-Independent auditors' report to the members of Salisbury II Securities 2016 Limited
+Independent auditors' report to the members of Salisbury II-A Securities 2017 Limited